-5.2.5 PROJECT DOCUMENT REPOSITORIES
+5.2.6 PROJECT DOCUMENT REPOSITORIES

 Local document repositories enable members of the public to examine Project documents, including EIS documents, and other informational materials.
 The document repositories include agency and municipal offices and public libraries.
-The names and addresses of the Project's document repositories will be provided in the coming months.

-5.2.6 COMMENTS FROM THE PUBLIC
+5.2.7 COMMENTS FROM THE PUBLIC

 Comment periods are required as part of the NEPA process at specific times during the life of a project.
 Agencies must allow comments during the NEPA Scoping phase and after the publication of the DEIS.
 A formal public hearing is also conducted after the publication of the DEIS.
-These comment periods must be advertised prior to the beginning of the commenting period and extend at least 30 -45 days after they are announced.
+These comment periods must be advertised prior to the beginning of the commenting period and extend 45 days after they are announced.
 Comments received during the required comment periods are subsequently addressed in corresponding documents.

 In addition to these required commenting periods, the Project Team will encourage feedback and comments from the public throughout the Project.
 The Project website includes a comment form and contact information for Project Team staff.
-During all scheduled public meetings and during all Project meetings with citizens, businesses, advocacy groups and other stakeholders, feedback and comments will be actively solicited from participants via onsite paper and electronic comment cards.
+During all scheduled public meetings and during all Project meetings with citizens, businesses, advocacy groups, and other stakeholders, feedback and comments will be actively solicited from participants via onsite paper and electronic comment cards.
 For comments received outside of the comment periods, the Project Team will collect and file the comments in a database.
 Comments will be filed by category based on subject matter.
 Comments seeking response from the Project Team will be filed as "response needed" and will be forwarded to the correct Project Team discipline lead for a response.